LSEG-API-Samples/Article.RDP.RRTO.Python.Java.DOTENV/README.md

 ## <a id="dotenv_java"></a>dotenv with Java

-The next section demonstrates with the [dotenv-java](https://github.com/cdimascio/dotenv-java) library.
+The next section demonstrates the [dotenv-java](https://github.com/cdimascio/dotenv-java) library.
 The example Java console application uses the library to store the Refinitiv Real-Time - Optimized (RTO) credentials and configurations for the application.

 ### <a id="whatis_rto"></a>What is Refinitiv Real-Time - Optimized?

-As part of the Refinitiv Data Platform, [Refinitiv Real-Time - Optimized](https://developers.refinitiv.com/en/api-catalog/elektron/refinitiv-websocket-api/quick-start#connecting-to-refinitiv-real-time-optimized) (formerly known as ERT in Cloud) gives you access to best in class Real Time market data delivered in the cloud.
+As part of the Refinitiv Data Platform, [Refinitiv Real-Time - Optimized](https://developers.refinitiv.com/en/api-catalog/elektron/refinitiv-websocket-api/quick-start#connecting-to-refinitiv-real-time-optimized) (formerly known as ERT in Cloud) gives you access to best in class Real-Time market data delivered in the cloud.
 Refinitiv Real-Time - Optimized is a new delivery mechanism for RDP, using the AWS (Amazon Web Services) cloud.
 Once a connection to RDP is established using Refinitiv Real-Time - Optimized, data can be retrieved using [Websocket API for Pricing Streaming and Real-Time Services](https://developers.refinitiv.com/en/api-catalog/elektron/refinitiv-websocket-api) aka WebSocket API.

 For more detail regarding Refinitiv Real-Time - Optimized, please see the following APIs resources:
 - [WebSocket API Quick Start](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-websocket-api/quick-start#connecting-to-refinitiv-real-time-optimized) page.